IvanNik17/light-sprite/README.md

 - Pillow
 - Numpy

+# Dataset
+The training and testing datasets are in Generate Training Data -> inputs as a zip.
+Base pixel art sprites are taken from [https://itch.io/queue/c/1377098/freebies](https://itch.io/queue/c/1377098/freebies) and the depth maps were generated using [Kenny Shape](https://kenney.nl/tools/kenney-shape).

 # Running

 - To generate the necessary training and testing data with the correct structure first go to Generate Training Data -> and unzip the Dataset.zip